 To summarize so far, carb cravings are generally due to nutritional deficiencies in your body:

-How to find balance?
+How do we find balance?
 We’ll discuss this point in the second half of the article but for now …

 You must realize not all carbs are created equal.